 Megan Holstein is the creator of Pufferfish Software, a series of apps that aims to give autistic people independence from their parents or caregivers.

-Discontented by the apps available for her severely autistic younger brother, Holstein, at age fifteen, decided that she could make a more effective and affordable app to help autistic people’s behavioral and social problems.
+Discontented by the apps available for her severely autistic younger brother, Holstein, at age 15, decided that she could make a more effective and affordable app to help autistic people’s behavioral and social problems.
 After a surprising amount of success with her first app, she expanded her resources to increase the quality and quantity of her product.

 Now a senior at Ohio State University, Holstein has not only created a total of five apps, but has also self-published a book called “Idea to App,” which teaches people the business side of developing their own app company.
 With a passion in both writing and app development, Holstein continues to get out into the world and do what she loves.